tropotek/tkwiki/readme.md

 5. You may have to change the permissions of the `/data/` folder so PHP can read and write to it.
 6. To enable debug mode and logging edit the `/src/config/config.php` file to suit your server.
    (tail the log for more info on any errors.)
-7. Browse to the location you installed the site
+7. Browse to the location that was shown at the end of install to see if it all worked.

 ## Upgrading